Veridise/veridise-docs/zkvanguard/detectors/signal-dependent-control-flow.md

 ## Summary and Usage

-The Signal-Dependent Control Flow (SDCF) detector warns the user about non-deterministic witness code (i.e., dataflow operations) in their ZK circuit, which occurs when dataflow is dependent on conditional branches or conditional assignments.
+The Signal-Dependent Control Flow (SDCF) detector warns the user when signal-derived values are used to control conditional statements in their ZK circuit.
-Conditional assignments are difficult to properly constrain and likely to lead to unconstrained values, which can lead to significant security risks as unconstrained values could allow for the construction of bogus proofs.
+Conditional assignments are difficult to properly constrain and may lead to unconstrained values, which can lead to significant security risks as unconstrained values could allow for the construction of bogus proofs.